wtraylor/modular_megafauna_model/doxygen/herbiv_design.md

 Software Design of the Herbivory Module {#page_herbiv_design}
 =============================================================
 <!-- For doxygen, this is the *page* header -->
-\brief Notes on the software design of the LPJ-GUESS herbivory module from a technical perspective.
+\brief Notes on the software design of the LPJ-GUESS herbivory module from a programmer’s perspective.

 Software Design of the Herbivory Module {#sec_herbiv_design}
 ============================================================